 - The process of change — the way we plan, learn, try, and master new things — is critically important if we want to change successfully and build a change-resilient, innovative culture.

 - We are wise to understand how our brains either resist or embrace change and then nurture the personal side of change toward enthusiasm and success.

 This is the first of two blog posts Jeanne will offer about change.
 In the next post, Jeanne will talk about effective planning and implementation to achieve successful systems change.

 About the Author

 Jeanne Supin with Watauga Consulting, Inc., specializes in change management and management and leadership development.
-She is lead faculty for several National Council for Behavioral Health programs, including the Middle Management Academy.
+She is lead faculty for several National Council for Mental Wellbeing programs, including the Middle Management Academy.